-Officially discovered in 1994, leptin is a hormone that has quickly become known as a central player in controlling body fatness.
-Soon after, pharmaceutical companies rushed to get leptin-like drugs to market, thinking they finally had the miracle weight loss pill that could end the obesity epidemic (and make them billions of dollars).
+Officially discovered in 1994, leptin is a hormone that has quickly become known as a central player in controlling body fat Soon after, pharmaceutical companies rushed to get leptin-like drugs to market, thinking they finally had the miracle weight loss pill that could end the obesity epidemic (and make them billions of dollars).
 However, the story on leptin turned out to be far more complicated.
 To get started, let’s first answer the question “What is leptin?”

-Leptin is a hormone whose primary job is to signal to the brain and other organs to decrease appetite, increase the metabolic rate, inhibit the deposition of fat, and increase physical activity.
 Leptin is produced and secreted by fat tissue; the amount produced depends on how much fat you carry.
 As you gain fat, the amount of leptin you produce increases; as you lose fat, the amount decreases.
 (See also our post “Leptin Foods: The Answer to ‘Why Am I Always Hungry?‘”)

 What Is Leptin Doing in the Brain?

 Once produced, leptin enters into the body’s circulation where a transport protein carries it from the bloodstream into the brain.
 In the brain’s hypothalamus, leptin affects the neurons in charge of increasing and decreasing fat storage.
 Leptin suppresses the program designed to increase body fat and activates the program to decrease it.